 The methodology described in the previous sections is applied to and evaluated at the offshore wind farm Global Tech I (GT I) in the German North Sea.
-The wind farm consists of 80 turbines of type Adwen AD 5-116, with a hub height of $z{hh} = 92 \,\text{m}$ , a rotor diameter of $D = 116 \,\text{m}$ and a rated power of $P_r = 5 \,\text{MW}$ .
-The lidar was placed on the transition piece of turbine GT58 at a height of $z{TP} = 24.6 \,\text{m}$ .
-Horizontal plan position indicator (PPI) lidar scans were performed with a WindCube 200S (Serial no. WLS200S-024) and with an elevation of $0^{\circ}$ , an azimuth angle spanning $150^{\circ}$ , an azimuthal resolution of $2^{\circ}$ , range gates from 500m to 7950m in 35 m intervals and an accumulation time of 2s.
-Including the measurement reset time, the scanning duration was 156 s.
-The scanning trajectories, which were adjusted manually according to four wind direction sectors, and the wind farm layout are depicted in Figure 1.
-Figure 1 (a) additionally depicts the layout of the wind farms Albatros and Hohe See, which were under construction but not yet operational during the time of the analysis.
+The wind farm consists of 80 turbines of type Adwen AD 5-116, with a hub height of $z{hh} = 92 \text{ m}$ , a rotor diameter of D = 116 m and a rated power of $P_r = 5$ MW.
+The lidar was placed on the transition piece of turbine GT58 at a height of $z{TP} = 24.6 \text{ m}$ .
+Horizontal plan position indicator (PPI) lidar scans were performed with a WindCube 200S (serial no. WLS200S-024) and with an elevation of 0°, an azimuth angle spanning 150°, an azimuthal resolution of 2°, range gates from 500 to 7950 m in 35 m intervals and an accumulation time of 2 s.
+Including the measurement reset time, the scanning duration was 156s.
+The scanning trajectories, which were adjusted manually according to four wind direction sectors, and the wind farm layout are depicted in Fig. 1.
+Figure 1a additionally depicts the layout of the wind farms Albatros and Hohe See, which were under construction but not yet operational during the time of the analysis.
 Those turbines did not cause any wakes but were visible as hard targets in the lidar scans occasionally, which were omitted during data filtering and thus did not impact the forecast.
-More details on the measurement campaign are available in Schneemann et al. (2020), Theuer et al. (2020b) and Theuer et al. (2021).
+More details on the measurement campaign are available in Schneemann et al. (2020) and Theuer et al. (2020b, 2021).

-Each forecasted time step of the LF considered the six most recent scans, thus can contain wind data measured during the last 15 minutes.
-This ensures that also turbines positioned far away from the lidar scans can be reached by low wind speeds and their forecasts will not be biased.
+Each forecasted time step of the LF considered the six most recent scans and thus can contain wind data measured during the last 15 min.
+This ensures that also turbines positioned far away from the lidar scans can be reached by low wind speeds, and their forecasts will not be biased.
 Wind vectors contributing to the SF were weighted using a tuning parameter of p = 4.
-The choice of this parameter is further discussed in Section 4.1.
+The choice of this parameter is further discussed in Sect.
+4.1.
 The SF's bias correction was performed considering a number of $N_t = 5$ time steps prior to forecast initialization.
 This ensures that there is enough data for bias estimation while keeping the correlation high.
 The step length was chosen as $\Delta \tau = 156$ s in accordance with that of the lidar scans.
-LF and SF were generated with an area of influence of 2D and a minimum of 20 required wind vectors (Theuer et al., 2021) and were resampled to contain 500 members.
+LF and SF were generated with an area of influence of 2 D and a minimum of 20 required wind vectors (Theuer et al., 2021) and were resampled to contain 500 members.
 Forecast calibration was performed with a 5 h training interval before forecast initialization.
 The time window was optimized in a sensitivity analysis.
 A calibration was only performed for situations with at least 60 % valid data within that training period.

-To construct a joint predictive distribution of all turbines of GTI a sufficiently large training data set with simultaneously available forecasts of all turbines is required.
+To construct a joint predictive distribution of all turbines of GT I a sufficiently large training data set with simultaneously available forecasts of all turbines is required.
 As a consequence of the limited forecast availability, we therefore only considered subsets of turbines to generate and evaluate aggregated power forecasts in this work.
-Turbine subsets were selected based on the availability of simultaneously available forecasts and their proximity to each other (cf. Figure 1 (b)).
-Here, a 6h training window was used, again determined using a sensitivity analysis.
+Turbine subsets were selected based on the availability of simultaneously available forecasts and their proximity to each other (see Fig. 1b).